shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 My assumption is that there is a diminishing effect of the variant on the person's decision-making process or actions, over time, relative to when the person first saw the variant.
-In other words, for **most** A/B experiments, most people will see the variant (e.g. certain button, page, or experience that is different from what people in the control saw) and the impact that the particular variant gives (i.e. the **lift**; the increase to the person's probability of converting compared to the probability had they been in the control group) is highest in the first moments that it is experienced, but that lift
+In other words, for **most** A/B experiments, the impact that the particular variant gives (i.e. the **lift**; the increase to the person's probability of converting compared to the probability had they been in the control group) is highest in the first moments that it is experienced, but that lift